 Take an aliquot to use in the determination of the protein concentration [1-MED-TXT].
 Store the purified envelope membrane preparation in liquid nitrogen [2-MED].

 Talent takes an aliquot from one of the samples.
-TEXT: Chua, N.H.
-Methods in Enzymology.
-(1980).

 Talent places the aliquot into liquid nitrogen.